Skip to main content

 Login submission

-The demo below illustrates a basic form submission process.
-If the username and password are both set to "admin" respectively, the login dialog closes, and a logout button appears.
-If the credentials don't match, the default error message of the login form is displayed.
+The following illustrates a basic Login component.
+If the username and password are both set to "admin" respectively, the login dialog closes, and a [Logout] button appears.
+If the credentials don't match, the default error message is displayed.

 Show Code

-By default, the login form immediately disables the Signin button once the component validates the login inputs as correct, to prevent multiple submissions.
-You can re-enable the Signin button using the setEnabled(true) method.
+By default, Login immediately disables the [Sign in] button once the component validates the login inputs as correct, to prevent multiple submissions.
+You can re-enable the [Sign in] button using the setEnabled(true) method.

 Allowing Empty Passwords